 The most recent Research Assessment Exercise (RAE) confirmed Loughborough’s position as one of the country’s Top 20 research universities.

 Every department was found to be undertaking research that is internationally recognised, with 18% of the research conducted by 10 schools and departments considered to be world-leading.

 Rated Number One

-Three of our schools and departments: the Design School (formerly Design and Technology, and the Ergonomics and Safety Research Institute) and the School of Sport, Exercise and Health Sciences, were rated number one in the country by The Guardian and the Times Higher Education.
+Two of our schools and departments: the Design School and the School of Sport, Exercise and Health Sciences, were rated number one in the country by The Guardian and the Times Higher Education.

 The Times Higher Education also named Loughborough as one of three rising stars among research-intensive universities.

 Loughborough is a member of the esteemed 1994 Group of internationally renowned research-intensive universities.

 Our expertise in energy technologies research was acknowledged when Loughborough became the headquarters for a new Energy Technologies Institute (ETI) – in a bid to reduce the UK’s carbon footprint.